junxit/us-congress-bills-116/metadata.md

 - 2020-11-16 — Committee on Commerce, Science, and Transportation.
 Reported by Senator Wicker with an amendment in the nature of a substitute.
 With written report No. 116-293.
 - 2020-11-16 — Committee on Commerce, Science, and Transportation.
 Reported by Senator Wicker with an amendment in the nature of a substitute.
 With written report No. 116-293.
 - 2020-11-16 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 586.
+- 2020-12-20 — Amendment SA 2723 agreed to in Senate by Unanimous Consent.
+- 2020-12-20 — Amendment SA 2723 proposed by Senator Blunt for Senator Wicker. (consideration: CR S7871; text: CR S7878-7880) In the nature of a substitute.
+- 2020-12-20 — Measure laid before Senate by unanimous consent. (consideration: CR S7868-7871; text: CR S7868-7871)
+- 2020-12-20 — Passed Senate with an amendment by Voice Vote. (text of amendment in the nature of a substitute: CR S7878-7880)
+- 2020-12-20 — Passed/agreed to in Senate: Passed Senate with an amendment by Voice Vote.(text of amendment in the nature of a substitute: CR S7878-7880)
+- 2020-12-20 — Senate amendment agreed to: Amendment SA 2723 agreed to in Senate by Unanimous Consent.
+- 2020-12-20 — Senate amendment proposed (on the floor): Amendment SA 2723 proposed by Senator Blunt for Senator Wicker.
+- 2020-12-20 — Senate amendment submitted
+- 2020-12-20 — The committee substitute withdrawn by Unanimous Consent.